 You can't know what a "material modification" is without knowing what materiality is.
 So, the accountant should use materiality in the planning and conduct of the review engagement.
 AR-C 90 says the determination of materiality is a matter of professional judgment.

 A signed representation letter is required in all review engagements.

-So, provide the draft of the financial statements to the client in a timely manner so they can review them and assume responsibility.
+Provide the draft of the financial statements to the client promptly so they can review them and assume responsibility.
 Thereafter, the client can sign the representation letter.

 Additionally, the representation letter should cover all financial statements and all periods in the report.

 Exhibit B of AR-90 provides a sample representation letter.

 Review Report Sample

 The following is a review report sample (sometimes referred to as an accounting review report):